 This central American country stands at the 10th position as the hottest destinations in the world.
 Sometimes, the average temperature on a summer day can reach as high as 50 degrees celsius in Mexico.

 Due to its balmy climate and cool beaches, a number of cities in Mexico are some of the best summer holiday destinations in the world.

 This African country has consistent hot temperatures all year around.
 Due to minimal rain and average high temperatures, the climate in Somalia is always humid.
-The country experiences medium to high heat year round.
+The country experiences medium to high heat year-round.

 Although this country has many hill stations where temperatures soar below zero degrees celsius, many cities around the country experience high heat and a balmy climate all year round.

 As the majestic Himalayas border the northern end of the country, the cold wind originating from Central Asia doesn’t pass through the country.
-Therefore, many north Indian cities experience moderate and high temperature all through the year.
+Therefore, many north Indian cities experience moderate and high temperature all throughout the year.
 Even many south Indian cities experience year-round hot temperature.

 Sudan is another African country that experiences high heat all year round – exceeding 45°C, even on a rainy day.
-Also, the country experiences little to no rain year round.
+Also, the country experiences little to no rain year-round.
 That makes the climate of the country hot, humid, and balmy.